Juspreet Singh Walia: Early and personal life

 Juspreet Singh Walia was born in Mumbai, India.
 He studied at Arya Vidya Mandir and attended Sydenham College of Commerce and Economics, both in Mumbai.
 He then attended Purdue University, West Lafayette and Drexel University, PA and worked at SAP America, Newtown Square and then moved to Carlin Equities, New York.
 Post his education and work experience in the USA, he moved to Bollywood as a producer with GS Entertainment Worldwide.

 Career

 Producer

-Jus entered the film industry as a producer under the GS Entertainment banner, with the movie Ek Ajnabee (2005), starring Amitabh Bachchan, Arjun Rampal and Perizaad Zorabian.
+Walia entered the film industry as a producer under the GS Entertainment banner, with the movie Ek Ajnabee (2005), starring Amitabh Bachchan, Arjun Rampal and Perizaad Zorabian.
 He later produced Lamhaa: The Untold Story of Kashmir (2008) and Chowky (2018).
 He has co-produced Sorry Bhai!
 (2008) and Shab (2017) both directed by Onir.

 Assistant director

 As assistant director, Juspreet has worked on Aziz Mirza’s Kismat Konnection (2008) starring Shahid Kapoor and Vidya Balan.